Azure-Samples/active-directory-verifiable-credentials/issuer/README.md

 If you've created your own issuer following our [documentation](https://aka.ms/didfordevs), you can edit the code in `app.js` to use your issuer.

 1. Update the `credential` and `credentialType` values for your verifiable credential.
-2. Update the `issuerDid` value to your service's DID.
-3. Optionally, update the `client` values to reflect your issuer website.
+2. Optionally, update the `client` values to reflect your issuer website.

 More instructions on using the VC SDK to issue verifiable credentials can be found in our [documentation](https://aka.ms/didfordevs).